oujesky/closure-templates/README.md

 ## PHP usage

 To use your compiled PHP templates, you need to include classes in `php` subdirectory to your project together with the compiled PHP Soy templates.
+Alternatively, you can dowload zip package with the runtime classes [soy-php-runtime.zip](https://github.com/oujesky/closure-templates/releases)

 The template itself is static method of a generated class.
 To get the result, you simply call it with optional parameter array.
 The result is instance of `Goog\Soy\SanitizedContent` subclass, which can be typecasted to `string` and echoed.